telekom/LibNbiot/examples/arduino/README.md

 ## Starting the example

 Execute the python-script.
+You will get a prompt to choose the module/firmware you want to use:

+    --- Available firmwares:
+    ---  1: SARA-N2XX-B657SP3
+    ---  2: SARA-N2XX-B656

+    --- Enter firmware index:

+The script will create a LibNbiot.zip-library for the specified module/firmware.

 Open the Arduino IDE and import the newly created LibNbiot.zip-library.
 Open the example **SimpleExample**.

     #define AUTH_IMSI "111111111111111"